pyglet/pyglet/doc/internal/doc.rst

             """Constructor description

             Here is where you can describe how to make an instance of the class.
-If any of the arguments need further explaination, that detail can be added as necessary.
+If any of the arguments need further explanation, that detail can be added as necessary.
 For example:
             You must provide a name and a size, etc. etc.